ginkgomzd/grav-util/README.md

 Generate Project Lab document boilerpalte.
 Creates each section as a grav page collection listing.
 Sets cannonical URL's appropriately.

 ### Available Starters
-Get the list of available templates using: `grav-util list`
+Get the list of available templates using: `grav-util list-tpls`

 Document starters require the `TITLE` be provided.